ALL THE CHAMPIONSHIPS ARE NOW FINISHED - These are the final standings

 To be eligible to score points for this Award

-Eligible riders score 4 pts for 1st, 2 pts for 2nd and 1 pt for 3rd in all P-t-P races run at Badbury Rings, Charlton Horethorne, Chilfrome, Cothelstone, Cotley, Holnicote, Kingston St Mary, Larkhill, Milborne St Andrew and Ston Easton.
+Eligible riders score 4 pts for 1st, 2 pts for 2nd and 1 pt for 3rd in all P-t-P races run at Badbury Rings, Charlton Horethorne, Chilfrome, Cothelstone, Cotley, Holnicote, Larkhill, Milborne St Andrew, South Hill and Ston Easton

 In the case of a dead heat, the points for the particular position shall be added to that of the next position and divided equally between those involved.